radian-software/apheleia/README.md

   and a boolean for whether there was an error.

-* `apheleia-inhibit-functions`: List of functions to run before auto-formatting, if one of those returns non-nil, terminate formatting and disable `apheleia-mode` locally in current buffer.
+* `apheleia-inhibit-functions`: List of functions to run before turning on Apheleia automatically from `apheleia-global-mode`.
+If one of these returns non-nil then `apheleia-mode` is not enabled in the buffer.
-  While `apheleia-global-mode`, you can add to this a function that returns non-nil when you are not the maintainer of a project to avoid diff noises, or set it to `'(always)` in `.dir-locals-2.el` to disable auto-formatting.

 ## Known issues